Zharkyn Kalysh

 For the user

-Need money fast, no time to fill out a formToo many fields — gets tired and quitsDoesn't remember passport by heart
+Need money fast, no time to fill out a formToo many fields — gets tired and quitsCopying 10 passport fields on a phone — slow and typo-prone

 For the business

-We lose 35% during passport-data entryEvery form step shaves a few percent off conversionBad data → manual fixes → delayed payout
+We lose 35% during passport data entryEvery application step shifts a few % of CRUnclear data → manual fixes → delayed loan

 Goals